BEX-Express/BEX-API/source/includes/_webhooks.md

 As part of the request to your WebHook endpoint, we also include a special header:

+* Header Key: ms-signature
-* Header Key: ms-signature, Header Value: sha256=calculatedHashValueGoesHere
+* Header Value: sha256=calculatedHashValueGoesHere

 ## Notifications Property